Nicaragua releases dozens of political prisoners - Journal du Cameroun

 Jose Aguerri, the president of the country’s business association, said on Twitter that the releases were due to lobbying from the Apostolic Nuncio, Stanislaw Waldemar.

+In its statement announcing the releases, the Interior Ministry also credited the intercession of Pope Francis, Waldemar, the International Committee of the Red Cross and the Nicaraguan state attorney’s office for human rights.

-The Catholic Church played a leading role in mediating talks aimed at resolving the crisis that Ortega broke off in July.
+The Catholic Church has played a leading role in mediating talks aimed at resolving the crisis, but Ortega walked out of negotiations in July.